CristianLazoQuispe/deploying-a-ML-model/starter/model_card.md

 ## Caveats and Recommendations
 The data is imbalance and biased and need to be investigated more.
-For example in the Preschool category as we can see in the previos step.
+For example in the 7th-8th category as we can see in the previos step.